Paper Bags

 Before artwork gets too far along, the structure needs to be locked.
 Width, gusset, height, paper weight, handle style, and bottom reinforcement all shape the final result.
 Change one variable and the hand feel can shift quickly, even if the logo stays the same.

 A typical retail paper bag may use 120-200 gsm kraft, but the right weight depends on the carry load and the brand position.
-Lightweight apparel bags can sit near the lower end if the handles and folds are well built.
+Lightweight apparel bags can sit near the lower end if the handles and folds are built well.
 Heavier gift items, bottles, or boxed sets need more paper and usually a stronger bottom patch.
 For embossed kraft bags for retail, structure is part of the appearance, not a hidden technical line item.

 Logo size matters more with embossing than with standard print.
 Small text can fill in.
 Thin strokes can vanish.
 A useful rule is to leave enough open space around the mark so the die can push the paper cleanly without crowding the edges.
 If the design is too intricate, simplify it before the tooling stage.
 That usually saves time and produces a cleaner bag.